 In addition, owners of support or service animals may feel pressured to justify having their animal to other people.

 “When people see us, the first thing that they think is — ‘Oh, they’re lying,’ or ‘Oh — she just wants to bring her dog.’
 But he’s not [just] a dog, he’s a service animal — he has training to help me with my disability.
-It’s not a luxury thing,” Foley said.
+It’s not a luxury thing,” Ellis said.

-Foley further emphasized the importance of her service animal in helping her on a medical basis.
+Ellis further emphasized the importance of her service animal in helping her on a medical basis.

 “If I could choose to not have Moon Pie with me at Stanford, but to not have a debilitating mental illness, I would take that in a heartbeat,” she continued.“I would literally give anything not to feel this way — but I can’t control it, so the best I can do is just live with it, and in order to do that, I need Moon Pie.”